TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 - The database engine.
 - The database connection string.

-The following sections explain how to configure Tyk Dashboard and Tyk Pump to read and write from one or more data storage layers, respectively.
+The remainder of this document explains how to configure Tyk Dashboard and Tyk Pump to read and write from one or more data storage layers, respectively.

 ## How To Configure Tyk Dashboard To Read From A Data Storage Layer